RutwikSatish/Capisight/ReadMe.md

 ## Project structure

 ```
-capisight/
+Capisight/
-├── app.py              # the Streamlit application
+├── capex_scoring_app.py   # the Streamlit application
 ├── requirements.txt       # Python dependencies
-├── README.md           # this file
+├── ReadMe.md              # this file
-├── .gitignore          # excludes secrets and local cruft
-├── .streamlit/
-│   └── config.toml     # app theme/config
-└── docs/
-    └── HOW_IT_WORKS.md  # deeper explanation: method, design choices, and why
+├── How_it_works.md        # deeper explanation: method, design choices, and why
+└── index.html             # GitHub Pages landing page
 ```

 ---

 ## Deployment

 The app runs anywhere Streamlit runs.
-For a free hosted demo, Streamlit Community Cloud works (push this folder to a GitHub repo and deploy from it).
+A live demo is hosted on Streamlit Community Cloud: **https://capisight.streamlit.app/** (push this folder to a GitHub repo and deploy from it to host your own).

 **One honest caveat about free hosting:** free tiers (Streamlit Community Cloud and similar) put apps to sleep after a period of inactivity, so a demo link may show a "waking up" screen to a first visitor.
 Options: accept the sleep, run a scheduled keep-alive that genuinely wakes the app (a simple HTTP ping returns a static shell and does *not* wake the Python process — you need a headless-browser visit), or use a paid always-on tier.
 Verify current free-tier and sleep policies before relying on them, as they change.